 Lisbon is a relatively large city, and every corner of it has another attraction.
 Attracting millions of tourists every year, some parts of the city carry the load of accommodation.
 Luckily, these districts and places are not few and the city has no shortage of this service.
-However, it is worth noting that the summer months are especially popular among tourists and Lisbon tend to get quite crowded from June to September.
+However, it is worth noting that the summer months are especially popular among tourists, and Lisbon tends to get quite crowded from June to September.
 Naturally, pricing for accommodation goes up, too.
 Wherever it is that the visitors plan to stay in, it is best to book ahead.

 Alfama is the oldest part of Lisbon, and naturally, it has a diverse historical background with amazing architectural reflections.
 Also one of the most popular tourist spots, Alfama offers a lot to its visitors.
-Tourists here can spend their time exploring old maze-like streets, enjoy fado performances, view the city from one of the viewpoints or visit the landmarks all day long.
+Tourists here can spend their time exploring old maze-like streets, enjoy fado performances, view the city from one of the viewpoints, or visit the landmarks all day long.

-Bairro Alto is the district of the city which sleeps until night and awakens at night.
+Bairro Alto is the district of the city that sleeps until night and awakens at night.
 People who like a little bit of noise prefer Bairro Alto, because the district has a vibrant nightlife.
-Like Alfama, Bairro Alto, too, is full of small streets that host countless bars, cafes, restaurants and boutiques.
+Like Alfama, Bairro Alto, too, is full of small streets that host countless bars, cafes, restaurants, and boutiques.
 If visitors choose to stay out of the noisy parts but still close, outside of the central Bairro Alto might be a good choice.

 3Cais do Sodre